Multi-Objective Reinforcement Learning-based Approach for Pressurized Water Reactor Optimization: Introduction

 While partial results were previously presented at a conference \cite{seurin2023pareto}, this paper significantly extends the scope of PEARL to address constrained problems, introducing what we term here Constrained-PEARL (C-PEARL).
 Utilizing the concept of hierarchical networks \cite{ma2019combinatorial}, the problem is divided into distinct two sub-problems.
 The first sub-problem focuses on identifying feasible solutions, while the second revolves around multi-objective optimization within the feasible space.
 To accomplish this, we leverage the concept of Curriculum Learning \cite{bengio2009curriculum}, wherein a policy is trained to sequentially tackle the two sub-problems.
 Initially, it learns to generate feasible solutions, gradually progressing to the more complex task of approximating the optimum Pareto front within the feasible space. \code{CL} is grounded in the idea that learning is more effective when examples are presented in a structured and organized manner, starting with simpler examples and progressing to more intricate ones \cite{bengio2009curriculum}.

-The effectiveness and applicability of PEARL are rigorously assessed through a series of comprehensive tests on established classical multi-objective benchmark problems: the dtlz test suite \cite{deb2002scalable} for the unconstrained cases, and the cxdtlzy \cite{jain2014anevolutionaryII} and ctpx \cite{deb2001constrained} test suite for the constrained cases.
-Then, we compare their performance on a typical Pressurized Water Reactor (PWR) design \cite{seurin2022pwr,seurin2023assessment} against classical SO-based approaches: NSGA-II \cite{deb2002afast} and -III \cite{jain2014anevolutionaryI,jain2014anevolutionaryII}, which are established approaches used in Genetic Algorithm (GA)-based multi-objective optimization \cite{stewart2021asurvey,schlunz2016acomparative}.
-These methods have a proven track record in various applications within the nuclear field, including neutron spectrum estimation and advanced reactor optimization \cite{stewart2021asurvey}.
-A summary of the algorithm developed and tested for this work for the unconstrained and constrained cases is given in table \ref{tab:summaryofthealgorithmdev}:
+The effectiveness and applicability of PEARL are rigorously assessed through a series of comprehensive tests on established classical multi-objective benchmark problems: the dtlzX test suite \cite{deb2002scalable} for the unconstrained cases, and the cxdtlzy \cite{jain2014anevolutionaryII} and ctpx \cite{deb2001constrained} test suite for the constrained cases.
+Then, we compare their performance on a typical Pressurized Water Reactor (PWR) design \cite{seurin2022pwr,seurin2024assessment} against classical SO-based approaches: NSGA-II \cite{deb2002afast} and -III \cite{jain2014anevolutionaryI,jain2014anevolutionaryII}, Simulated Annealing (SA), and Tabu Search (TS), which are established approaches used for multi-objective optimization\cite{stewart2021asurvey,schlunz2016acomparative,mawdsley2022incore,park2009multiobjective}.
+These methods have a proven track record in various applications within the nuclear field, including neutron spectrum estimation and advanced reactor optimization \cite{stewart2021asurvey,zeng2020development}.
+A summary of the RL-based algorithms developed and tested for this work for the unconstrained and constrained cases is given in table \ref{tab:summaryofthealgorithmdev}: